HaotianZhangAI4Science/AI-Physics-DrugDiscovery/hard_case_torch_cuda_env/README.md

 # Once I tried to use hugging-face transformer and pytorch-lightning to train something, this bug occurred again and again.
 Meanwhile, the model was deseperated from the cuda device once I straded training.
 Then, I found the problem is that my torch version is not compatible with the cuda version.
 Annoying, right?
 ```

+### After the power outage, the CUDA driver could not be found.

+(1) Firstly, find the NVIDIA-Linux-x86 64-515.65.01.run at the ./Downloads

+(2) `sudo bash NVIDIA-Linux-x86 64-515.65.01.run`

+(3) Continue installation twice

+(4) Q: Install NVIDIA's 32-bit compatibility libraries.
+A: No

+(5) Q: Would you like to run the nvidia-xconfig utility to automatically update your X configuration file xxx.
+A: No.